 About the pool(s): This public pool facility is a main tourist attraction for those visiting the City of Coral Gables.
 The pool was created in 1923 in Mediterranean Revival style from a coral rock quarry, where much of the original coral rock was used to border decorate the pool.
 It features two large historic lookout towers with a view to the city.
 There are two waterfalls as well as cave-like grottos.

 The Venetian pool has quite a history.
-Created and named for the Mediterranean city of Venice, Italy, the pool included a Venetian style bridge and classic mooring posts.
+Created and named for the Mediterranean city of Venice,

 The pool has gone through many phases, including an island with gondolas and a high dive platform, both of which were later removed.
 At one time, the pool the was regularly drained so the Miami Symphony could perform in it.
 In 1981, the Venetian Pool was added to the National Register of Historic Places, as its only pool